dgodovich/personal_logseq/pages/Schedule.md

 				- Benefits
 				- Anyone I know there / general connections
 		- Ask recommenders
-		  collapsed:: true
 			- Dr. Jin
-				- Email with updated resume
 				- Include a refresher of the small project I did with her
+				- Emailed to ask and she accepted, need to respond with CV
 			- Adela
-				- Try to get coffee or a drink with her and ask in person
+				- Asked
+				- Need to write this letter
 			- Kat
 				- Already asked / aware
 		- Update resume / make CV